Emilie of Saxony: Life

 Emilie was the daughter of the Duke Henry IV of Saxony and his wife Catherine of Mecklenburg.
 She was a member of the House of Wettin.

 On 25 August 1533 Emilie of Saxony married the much older George of Brandenburg, the future Margrave of Brandenburg-Ansbach, who had been recognised as the duke of Silesia.
 She was sixteen years old.
 He also administered Brandenburg-Kulmbach on behalf of Albert, the son of his deceased brother Casimir.
-The marriage produced the heir he had hoped for: George Frederick, later Margrave of Brandenburg-Ansbach.
+The marriage produced the heir he had hoped for, a son, George Frederick, later Margrave of Brandenburg-Ansbach.

-After the death of her husband in 1543, Emilie was the legal guardian of her son,George Frederick, who was a minor, until 1556.
+After the death of her husband in 1543, Emilie was the legal guardian of her son, George Frederick, who was a minor, until 1556.
 She provided George Frederick with a humanistic education.
 However, the regency of Brandenburg-Ansbach was administered jointly by the reigning Electors of Saxony, Electors of Brandenburg, and the Landgrave of Hesse, Philip I.

 Emilie was described as wise, virtuous and pious.
 She was a strict Lutheran and actively opposed Catholicism in the territories of her husband and son.
 In later life she retired to her widow seat.